 top of page

-Welch-Kling holds a Bachelor of Fine Arts from the School of the Art Institute of Chicago (1990) and a Master of Architecture from The University of California, Los Angeles (1993).
-Since 1995 she has lived in New York City raising her two, now college-aged daughters, while continuing to explore creative outlets defined by her passion for photography.
+Welch-Kling earned a B.F.A. from the School of the Art Institute of Chicago, in 1990 and a Master of Architecture from the University of California, Los Angeles, in 1993.
+She has lived in New York City since 1995, where she and her husband raised their two now college-aged daughters.

 Subscribe to Newsletter